Buyer’s Guide to Garage Door Springs: What Wisconsin Homeowners Need to Know

 Extension Springs

 Extension springs run along the sides of the tracks and stretch as the door opens.
 These are more common on basic single doors, lower budget installs, or older homes.
 They cost less, but they also cycle faster and typically need replacement sooner (5,000–10,000 cycles).
 If you go this route, make sure your springs have safety cables.
 If an extension spring snaps without one, the recoil is extremely dangerous.
+This is one of the most common safety concerns we address during garage door repairs in Appleton WI.

 What Should You Choose?

-A lighter single door might be fine with extension springs.
-Anything insulated, double wide, wood, composite, or glass should be torsion.
-Your door weight, door material, track setup and how frequently your home cycles the garage matters most.
+Your door weight, door material, track setup, and how frequently your home cycles the garage matters most.
 Many Appleton and Neenah families use their garage like a primary entry, which means higher cycles per year than average.
-Talk to your installer before assuming the default springs are your best fit.

 Signs Your Spring Is Failing